Carmen Callil: Career

 In her 2020 book,Oh Happy Day: Those Times and These Times, Callil "traced the turbulent history of her British ancestors from impoverished working class to deportation to Australia for petty crimes."
 As The Heralds reviewer acknowledges: "In research terms, Oh Happy Day is a phenomenal achievement.
 Callil ... has dug deep into books, newspapers, historical archives, parish records and court documents to provide a meticulous account not only of the lives of her relatives who were 'busy insects of the yearly industrial revolution', but also of the broader historical context."
 Peter Conrad's review in The Observer concluded: "In its often tearful compassion, its eloquent rage and its vengeful delight in proletarian snook-cocking, Oh Happy Day deserves to be called Dickensian."

-Personal life
+Death

-Callil died of leukaemia on 17 October 2022 at her home in London, aged 84.
+Callil died of acute leukaemia at her home in Notting Dale, London, on 18 October 2022, aged 84.
 She had been working on a personal memoir, which she did not complete.